Frequently Asked Questions

 - Logging in with the wrong details.
 If you signed up via Facebook, you will need to click the Facebook button to sign in.
 Only users who signed up using their email address and a password use these details.

 - Trying to sign in using the wrong email address.
 Make sure the email address you are entering to log in is the one you signed up with.
-To find the address you used to sign up, search each of your email inboxes for a welcome email with the subject line ‘Welcome to Now Novel.
-Ready to Start?’
+To find the address you used to sign up, search each of your email inboxes for a welcome email with the subject line ‘Confirm your account to get started.’
 The account that received this email is the one you used.

 - Not having confirmed your account.
 If you forgot to confirm your account when you first signed up, you can send yourself a new account confirmation link here.
 If you receive an error stating ’email not found’ when requesting a new confirmation link, it’s likely you registered using a different email address or Facebook.
 If the former, try step 2.
 If the latter, try step 1.
 If you haven’t yet confirmed your account, follow the instructions in the email you receive.